 MS Alternative Energy

-The MS in alternative energy is independent of the existing MS in chemical engineering; students in the chemical engineering program must be formally accepted by the alternative energy program to pursue an MS in alternative energy.
+The M.S. in Alternative Energy is independent of the existing M.S. in Chemical Engineering; students must be formally accepted by the alternative energy program to pursue an M.S. in alternative energy.

 - Two general chemistry courses

 - One thermodynamics course

 Students who have not taken these courses can still be admitted but may be required to take courses in addition to the degree requirements described below.
 Some technical electives may also require that students take an additional course in organic chemistry.

 Coursework Requirements.
 To fulfill the credit-hour requirements, students should include a minimum of three core competency courses for Plan A, and at least four for Plan B, one of which must be:

 - ERG 458: Electrochemical Engineering and Fuel Cells

 All students must choose courses from the core competencies and technical electives listed in the MS Alternative Energy Handbook

 ERG 458 Electrochem & Engineering & Fuel Cell